marcrossello/UIB-token/README.md

 - `token_contract.go` which contains the chaincode for the usage of tokens.

 ## License
 This project is available under the MIT License, located in the [LICENSE](LICENSE.md) file.
-Any files that come from the Hyperledger Fabric repository and have not been modified are available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) as established on the [fabric](https://github.com/hyperledger/fabric) repository and the [fabric-samples](https://github.com/hyperledger/fabric-samples) repository.
+Any files that come from the Hyperledger Fabric repository and have not been modified are available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) as established on the [fabric](https://github.com/hyperledger/fabric) and [fabric-samples](https://github.com/hyperledger/fabric-samples) repositories.